 Garages and lots are managed by the Lancaster Parking Authority.
 Metered parking, street cleaning and residential permit parking is enforced by the Lancaster Parking Authority.
+Parking tickets are paid through the Lancaster Parking Authority.

 Street cleaning is either weekly or bi-weekly, depending on the route.
 The City of Lancaster is federally mandated to provide street cleaning year round in order to keep litter out of storm drains.
 Litter that ends up in a storm drain then goes into our combined sewer system, which has the potential to empty into our waterways and ultimately end up in the Chesapeake Bay.
 Please help us keep our water safe by paying attention to street cleaning signage when you parking and moving your car when necessary.